harness/developer-hub/release-notes/continuous-integration.md

 ### Early access features

-No early access features are available in this release.
+No early access features added in this release.

 ### Deprecated features